ForgottenMaster/eidetic/README.md

 4. **Correctness** - We make use of unit testing and documentation testing to verify that the API is correct and functions as expected.
 Any example code in documentation will be correct and compile

 # TODO
-- [ ] Dropout (still to do => WithOptimiser, TrainableOperation, Forward, ForwardOperation, BackwardOperation)
 - [ ] Mean squared error loss
 - [ ] Softmax cross entropy loss
 - [ ] Operation chaining